Director of Community Outreach and Leadership Development

 I hope you will visit us in Findlay Student Center 117.
 Feel free to email me at email@example.com with questions, suggestions, or ideas.

 I graduated from Westminster College in Fulton, Missouri in 2012 with majors in Non-Profit Leadership and Social Justice & Religious Studies.
-Since then, I worked at Westminster as the Fellow for Community Engagement & Service-Learning, and now I am in the Masters in Communication program here at Drury.
+Since then, I worked at Westminster as the Fellow for Community Engagement & Service-Learning, and now I am enrolled in the Masters in Communication program here at Drury.
 When I was in college, I was heavily involved in a lot of community service and social justice programming, so this office is a great fit for me!
-When I’m not working with Courtney, you can find me at home taking care of my tortoise, Clark, or out in nature somewhere hiking, kayaking, canoeing, or camping.
-I am also an avid traveler, which comes out in many different ways: visiting family and friends all over the country, taking trips overseas, or simply heading out for a weekend to a place I’ve never been.
+When I’m not working or studying, you can find me at home taking care of my tortoise, Clark, or out in nature somewhere hiking, kayaking, canoeing, or camping.
 My roles at Drury have me coordinating many different projects in the office, from Soak Up Springfield to Drury Impact Project.
-Come visit me in the Findlay Student Center 117 to talk about how you can get involved with all of our activities!
+Come visit me in the Findlay Student Center 117 or email me at email@example.com to talk about how you can get involved with all of our activities!

 The Department of Community Outreach and Leadership Development is very grateful for the student workers and their dedication.
 These students carry out many duties for the department by assisting, planning and implementing programs for the students at Drury University.